 A modern-day troubadour, Steve composes eloquent songs and sings them in his charming vocal style, accompanied by rootsy guitar riffs and storytelling prowess that are uniquely his own.
 He uses these remarkable gifts to share a message of hope that resonates deeply within the hearts and souls of fans, providing both solace and inspiration.
 It is this connection, rather than platinum plaques to hang on the wall, that is Bell’s true goal and his most real achievement.

 Despite having flown under the radar in terms of media recognition, Steve Bell’s career statistics are striking.
-To date he has put out a total of 26 albums which have sold well over 500,000 copies independently.
-Add in three concert videos, five songbooks, and more than 2000 shows, and you have a body of work equaled by few artists in any genre.
-Over the past several years Bell has also performed his material 28 times with nine different symphony orchestras, often to capacity crowds including Massey Hall in Toronto.
-He is frequently invited to speak at conferences and universities across Canada and the United States, and recently completed a series of multi-media e-books.
-Refuge31 Films released a feature length documentary about his career and life journey.
-His latest endeavours include writing a seven-book series on the spirituality of the Christian calendar year called Pilgrim,Year, an accompanying 2CD compilation set of the music highlighting the Christian calendar year songs that Steve has produced over his career, and a new podcast called WayStations, where Steve interviews many of the fascinating people he’s met in his travels.
+To date he has put out a total of 20 albums which have sold well over 400,000 copies independently.
+Add in four concert videos, five songbooks, and more than 2000 shows, and you have a body of work equaled by few artists in any genre.
+Over the past several years Bell has also performed his material 30 times with nine different symphony orchestras, often to capacity crowds including Massey Hall in Toronto.
+Refuge31 Films released a feature length documentary about his career and life journey, entitled Burning Ember: The Steve Bell Journey.

 After a storied lifetime of contribution to the Canadian music industry, Steve remains compelled to express his art in the wider context of bounty and need.
 As such, he has mentored several emerging artists and worked with various organizations to promote arts and education.
 He also uses his stage to attract attention, build awareness, and provide thoughtful helps to the world’s less fortunate and resourced—locally, nationally and internationally—represented by such worthy organizations as Canadian Foodgrains Bank, Compassion Canada, Siloam Mission, and the National Roundtable on Homelessness and Poverty.

-In addition to his year-round touring schedule and increasing number of speaking engagements at conferences and universities, Bell has written articles for various publications, and recently completed a series of e-books called Pilgrim Year: reflections on the spirituality of the Christian liturgical calendar that incorporate story, song, poetry and art.
+In addition to his year-round touring schedule and increasing number of speaking engagements at conferences and universities, Bell has written articles for various publications; co-published a book on the Psalms with Jamie Howison; and recently completed a seven-book boxset called Pilgrim Year, which features reflections on the spirituality of the Christian liturgical calendar that incorporate story, song, poetry and art.
 He lives with his wife Nanci in Winnipeg, Treaty 1 Territory and homeland of the Métis Nation.

 Long Bio | Steve Bell